Amporu/Taisim/README.md

 ![base_logo_transparent_background](/assets/customcolor_icon_transparent_background.png)

-mir4u is a Python-based simulator designed for testing and developing computer vision applications.
+AtomSim is a Python-based simulator designed for testing and developing computer vision applications.
 With a primary focus on autonomous driving systems that rely on virtual sensor inputs, it provides a versatile platform for a variety of tasks, from lane keeping to complex navigation in agricultural environments.

 ## Latest Release